IBC Applications for Teaching Laboratories

 Lab benches should be wiped down with the appropriate disinfectant after each use and students should be instructed to wash their hands prior to leaving the lab.

-When working with recombinant or synthetic nucleic acid molecules, it is important to take into consideration the gene transfer method used when evaluating biosafety risks.
+When working with r/sNAs that involve modification of an agent, it is important to take into consideration the gene transfer method used, the RG of the r/sNA origin and the RG of the agent.
 Viral vectors for gene transfer pose greater biosafety risks, for example, lentiviral vectors have the potential to integrate in the genome and become oncogenic.
 There is also potential for recombination events to occur which could produce a replication-competent virus.
 Consideration should also be given to the gene that will be studied.
 It should be considered whether a gene that will be over-expressed or knocked down could have an oncogenic effect.
 If there is a potential for an oncogenic effect, additional precautions should be taken.
 This usually involves enhanced PPE such as disposable lab coats and sleeves, double gloves, and N95 respirators.

 Please note that chemical use and safety is not under IBC purview and therefore chemical reagents do not need to be accounted for in the IBC application.
 For further information on chemical safety and procedures please refer to the Department of Environmental Health and Safety’s website.